epurpur/ECON_4444/README.md

 * R: Reflective.
 Continuous evaluation and improvement of prompts

 ##### Example Prompt
-Create a Streamlit web application called Housing_Affordability_Agent that runs locally.
-The attached file is data containing tax parcel data for the city of Charlottesville, Virginia.
+Create a python Streamlit web application called Housing_Affordability_Agent that runs locally.
+The attached file (charlottesville_assessments_with_neighborhoods.csv) is data containing tax parcel data for the city of Charlottesville, Virginia.
 The key columns in the dataset are assessment (parcel value) and neighborhood.
 The dashboard should include:

 City Overview